survivejs/react-book/manuscript/08_building_kanban.md

 W> `TARGET=build` type of declarations won't work on Windows!
 You should instead use `SET TARGET=build&& webpack` and `SET TARGET=dev&& webpack-dev-server...` there.
 It is important it's `build&&` as `build &&` will fail.
 Later on webpack will allow env to be passed to it directly making this cross-platform.
 For now this will work.

-### Setting Up Build Configuration
+## Setting Up Configuration Targets

 As discussed we'll be using a custom `merge` function for sharing configuration between targets.
 Hit `npm i webpack-merge --save-dev` to add it to the project.

-XXXXX
+To get started we can add `merge` stubs to our configuration.

 **webpack.config.js**